davidande/FSRM-ANTICRYPTO/README.md

 - possibility to stop all shares when attack is detected

 # How-to Use

+First of all You need at least Powershell V3 installed!!!!!!!!!

 1- Installation of FSRM Role
 Install FSRM on Yor server: Add-Role->File Service ->File Server Ressource Manager As sometime Windows file manager is configured in Case sensitive, you have to